algosup/2022-Project-Artificial-Intelligence-Group-B/Documents/Technical.md

 #### Conversion in TensorflowLite and save

-By using a Raspberry PI, we need a tensorflow Lite model because it more light and efficient.
+On a Raspberry PI, the most efficient library to use the models is tensorflowLite because it is lighter.

 ````
 #save the model in TFLite